starfi5h/DSP_Mod_Support/NebulaCompatibilityAssist/README.md

 # Nebula Compatibility Assist

+Nebula 0.8.12 hotfix:
+- Fix error on host when client put a storage chest on a logisitics distributor on remote planets.
+- Fix infinite tech level desync in client.
+- Fix that rock destroy on remote planet show effects on local planet.

 [Spreadsheet for Nebula compatible mods list](https://docs.google.com/spreadsheets/d/193h6sISVHSN_CX4N4XAm03pQYxNl-UfuN468o5ris1s)
 This mod tries to patch some mods to make them work better in Nebula Multiplayer Mod.
 DSP Belt Reverse Direction, MoreMegaStructure are required to install on both client and host.